aii23/FlightSurety/README.md

 If you are active airline, you can register flight with required flight number, date and time.
 ![Register flight](img/FlightRegistration.PNG)
 #### Buying insurance
-After flight has been registered, any user can buy insurence for it.
+After flight has been registered, any user can buy insurance for it.
 First of all he need to query desired flight.
 ![Query result](img/BuyingInsurance.PNG)
 And after that buy insurance with desired flight.
 ![Price picking](img/PickPrice.PNG)